Bazalbuilder/Aegis/README.md

 Any forks of this repository should also be licensed under MIT.

 ### Contribution
 Contributions are welcome.
-Just make sure that what you submitted is your work, and that is also licensed under MIT without any terms or conditions.

-Take a look at the [contributing guide](CONTRIBUTING.md) for guidelines on how to contribute to Aegis.
+Take a look at the [contribution guide](CONTRIBUTING.md) for guidelines on how to contribute to Aegis.

 ## Questions
-Any questions that someone has should be posted on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) or my [Discord server](https://discord.gg/asCWGUfJMj).
+Any questions should be posted on the [Issue Tracker](https://github.com/Bazalbuilder/Aegis/issues) or my [Discord server](https://discord.gg/asCWGUfJMj).

 Remember, don't be afraid to ask a question!